vsrinivas/fuchsia/sdk/bazel/README.md

 build:fuchsia --host_crosstool_top=@bazel_tools//tools/cpp:toolchain
 ```

-Target can then be built for Fuschsia with:
+Targets can then be built for Fuschsia with:

 ```
 $ bazel build --config=fuchsia //...